rtxmythically/Decentralized-Lottery/README.md

 ## Overview

-The frontend is built with **React** and **Ethers.js**, directly interacting with the deployed smart contract on the Sepolia test network.
+The frontend is built with **React** and **Ethers.js**, directly interacting with the deployed smart contract on the **Sepolia test network**.
-It does not rely on any centralized backend — all information is retrieved directly from the blockchain.
-The project demonstrates how decentralized applications can provide transparency and fairness in lottery systems.
+All data — including participants, entry fee, and winners — is fetched directly from the blockchain, ensuring full transparency and decentralization.

 ---

 ## Features

 - Connect wallet via **MetaMask**
-- Enter the lottery by paying the entry fee
+- Enter the lottery by paying **0.01 ETH**
 - Display current participants in real time
-- Show the contract balance and entry cost
+- Show the contract balance and entry fee
-- View the latest winner
+- View the most recent winner
 - Live updates triggered by blockchain events
 - Deployed and hosted on **Firebase**

+---

+## Smart Contract Details

+- **Network:** Ethereum Sepolia Testnet
+- **Contract Address:** `0x9FDBBBeda4495fc63A2E90886D6EDeFf52343233`
+- **Entry Fee:** `0.01 ETH`

 ---